SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 even this does not encompass the deeper truth.
-Mormo is not a terrestrial god but is a name given to a fragment of one of the Outer Gods, a being worshiped on thousands of worlds across vast cons, persisting wherever life has arisen and thinking beings evolved.
+Mormo is not a terrestrial god but is a name given to a fragment of one of the Outer Gods, a being worshiped on thousands of worlds across vast eons, persisting wherever life has arisen and thinking beings evolved.